tearust/t-rust/docs/Oct2022_Seperate_TApps/README.md

 The operations that TApp can ask TAppStore

-* [ Consume from tappstore](TApp_fund_operations.md#consume-from-tappstore) .e.g. maintainer buy seat, use this money to pay the seller the seat price.
+* [ in app purchase](TApp_fund_operations.md#in-app-purchase) .e.g. maintainer buy seat, use this money to pay the seller the seat price.
 * [ Deposit from tappstore](TApp_fund_operations.md#deposit-from-tappstore) e.g. maintainer buy seat and pay seat deposit form allowance to deposit account
 * [ Refund](TApp_fund_operations.md#refund). e.g. maintainer giveup or sold seat, the remaining deposit shoudl go back to his tappstore balance.